 Despite the heat of the Mediterranean, Odell typically wears a vest under his jacket.
 Throughout the film, we see a black single-breasted button-down vest, a dark blue sweater vest with pin-point dots, and – in the finale – a white single-breasted vest with blue butcher’s stripes and six white buttons down the front, with the bottom button worn unfastened.

-He also wears a white cable knit tennis sweater vest while – appropriately enough – playing a game of tennis.
+Odell describes being “suitably attired in my Fred Perry outfit” when he arrives on the tennis court wearing a white cable-knit sweater vest.
 Tennis sweaters, although more commonly worn for any situation calling for sweaters now, were once very popular for the sport.
 Traditionally, they are a shade of white, either pure white, ivory, or cream with one or more colored bands along the V-neck opening and sometimes on the lower waist.
 Tennis sweaters with sleeves, unlike Odell’s, often have identical colored bands around the sleeves.
 Odell’s sleeveless tennis sweaters were the height of sporting fashion around this time after being worn by U.S. Olympic athletes in Los Angeles for the Summer Olympics in 1932.

 Odell almost always wears a cream newsboy cap with the suit.
 However, he chooses instead to wear a traditional straw boater while playing bocce.
 The boater has a thick black ribbon band.